idleberg/WebDAV-Connect.scpt/README.md

 # WebDAV Connect

-Admittedly, most people will have little or no use for this AppleScript, as Mac OS X already has the necessary means to connect to a WebDAV server ("Connect to server" or `⌘K`).
+Admittedly, most people will have little or no use for this AppleScript, as macOS already has the necessary means to connect to a WebDAV server ("Connect to server" or `⌘K`).
 I wrote this script, as I was looking for a more discreet way to connect to a WebDAV server on a computer that's occasionally shared with co-workers.
 Server address and user name are hard-coded and the only dialog you will see is the one asking for your password.

 ## Usage